p-tigris/wordle-game/README.md

 ## 🔜 Next Steps

-The biggest limitation of this app is the amount of data it contains.
-As a result, there can only be so many games played before the words are repeated.
-The next step is to get more data from external sources online.
-API integration would be required here; once implemented, the app would have access to bigger databases.
+* The biggest limitation of this app is the amount of data it contains; There can only be so many games played before the words are repeated.
+API integration would be the next step to gain access to larger databases.

-Another possible next step would be to implement a two-player system for the app, which would allow users to play against each other to guess the correct word.
-This may require new elements such as a timer, a scoreboard, and maybe even server hosting.
+* Another possible next step would be to implement a two-player system for the app, which would allow users to play against each other to guess the correct word.
+This may involve the implementation of
+    * A timer
+    * A scoreboard
+    * Server hosting